Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Carry an umbrella or raincoat with you whenever you step out.

-Dress warm in clothes that fully cover your arms and legs.
+Dress warmly in clothes that fully cover your arms and legs.

-If you get wet in the rain, wipe yourself dry and change into dry clothes at the earliest.
+If you get wet in the rain, wipe yourself dry and change into dry clothes as soon as you can.
 If possible, take a shower first.

 The irresistible urge to step into puddles or dirty water puts children at risk of developing leptospirosis, especially when they have open wounds.

-Also known as Weil's syndrome, leptospirosis is a bacterial infection caused when the skin comes in contact with water or soil contaminated by animal urine.
-Symptoms include fever, chills, body pain, nausea, diarrhea, jaundice and rashes.
+Also known as Weil's syndrome, leptospirosis is a bacterial infection caused by soil contaminated with animal urine that comes in contact with the skin.
+Symptoms include fever, chills, body pain, nausea, diarrhea, jaundice, and rashes.
 Leptospirosis can be quite serious if left untreated.

-Exercise will keep the joints in good condition, apart from boosting immunity.
+Exercise will keep the joints in good condition and may be soothing and aid digestion.
 Make this a fun family activity.
 Skipping, dancing, lunges, squats, stretches, and yoga options are plenty!

 Vaccination is the first line of defense against major viral and bacterial diseases.